-There are two character traits that will help you stand out from the rest throughout the probationary period; those traits are maintaining a strong work ethic and taking the proper initiative.
+There are two-character traits that will help you stand out from the rest throughout the probationary period; those traits are maintaining a strong work ethic and taking the proper initiative.
 When it is time to go to work, you have to roll up your sleeves, because work is always the answer.
-Take initiative when something needs attention around the firehouse.
+Take the initiative when something needs attention around the firehouse.
 Don’t walk past any job that you can handle, especially the empty toilet paper rolls or the overflowing kitchen garbage can.
-The moment that you identify something that needs to be taken care of, nominate yourself to accomplish these simple tasks.
+The moment that you identify something that needs to be taken care of around the firehouse, nominate yourself to accomplish these simple tasks.

 During the overhaul process of any incident, it is an opportunity for you to roll up your sleeves and go to work.
 This isn’t the time to go and hide.
 However, this is the time to maintain the important character trait of a strong work ethic.
 Be the first one to step forward and raise their hand when something needs to be done.
 When you return back to the firehouse after the call, several tasks need to be completed in order to return back to service.
 This is an opportunity for you to hustle and get ready for the next call.
 The community and the citizens you took an oath to protect are waiting for you to put the apparatus back in service.
 Move with a sense of purpose.

 Take the initiative in maintaining a parade finish on your duty boots and take pride in your appearance.
 You have the best job in the world.
 Allow your duty boots to reflect just how proud you are of this opportunity to serve your community.
 You can learn a lot from someone just by looking at the finish on his or her duty boots.
 Make sure your gig line is always straight and wear your Class B Uniform shirt when necessary.
 The public is always watching.
 Be professional at all times, both on duty and off duty.
 You can’t simply take the badge off when you are off duty because you are always on duty.